Eddie Gilbert (wrestler): Continental Wrestling Federation (1988)

-USWA and various promotions (1990–1995)
+Various promotions (1990–1993)

 Eddie left WCW in April 1990 and also divorced Hyatt.
 He went back to the independents where he could book again.
 He worked for the United States Wrestling Association (USWA) in Memphis (where he feuded with Jerry Lawler) and the Global Wrestling Federation (GWF), as well as Philadelphia's Tri-State Wrestling Alliance promotion.
 Gilbert's most famous feud in the Memphis territory involved an angle between himself and Lawler in September 1990.
 Eddie and his brother Doug were "fired" from the promotion, and in retaliation hit Lawler with their car and fled the scene.
 Numerous home viewers, fearing for Lawler, immediately called the police to report what they had just seen as a legitimate vehicular assault.
-Lawler had to inform the police what was going on and Lawler was forced to appear on television (while selling his "injuries") sooner than intended out of concern that Gilbert would have been legitimately arrested if he didn't show on TV that he was all right.
+Lawler had to inform the police what was going on and Lawler was forced to appear on television (while selling his "injuries") sooner than intended out of concern that Gilbert would have been legitimately arrested if he did not show on TV that he was all right.

 Gilbert quit the USWA in January 1991.
 The on air story was that he had chosen to leave the promotion rather than be injured by Jim Cornette and The Fabulous Ones.
 Due to a pay dispute, Gilbert, along with his brother Doug (who wrestled under a mask as the Dark Patriot) left the GWF in 1992.

-Eddie Gilbert took with him the GWF North American Heavyweight Championship belt.
-He made a few defenses of the title in the USWA as the GWF World Heavyweight champion, despite being stripped of the belt and not being recognized as such by the GWF.
-Gilbert returned to the USWA until early 1995 when he worked one night for Smoky Mountain Wrestling before traveling to World Wrestling Council in Puerto Rico to wrestle and book.
-His last wrestling match was against a bear.
+In September 1991, Gilbert toured Japan with W*ING.
+During the tour, he primarily teamed with Tom Prichard against teams such as the Headhunters and Koichiro Kimura and Yukihiro Kanemura.
+He returned to W*ING in November 1993, this time wrestling as "the Boogie Man" and teaming with Leatherface.